aleshaleksey/fansys23/04-combat.md

 Characters of different sizes take up a different number of squares (see the [Size rules table](02-base-rules.md#size-rules-table)).
 For example, a medium sized character occupies 1 square (5 x 5 feet).
 Moving through an occupied square counts as squeezing (see below).

-An squares occupied by a hostile entity are known as **hostile squares**.
+Any squares occupied by a hostile entity are known as **hostile squares**.
 In combat a character cannot freely move through hostile squares unless the entity occupying them is [disabled](10-conditions-types.md#disabled-states).
 The character may move through hostile squares by one of the following methods:

 - A successful acrobatics roll, with a **Threshold = [Attack bonus of hostile entity + 13]** as part of its move action.
 - A successful athletics roll vs the STR threshold of the hostile entity.
-On success the hostile entity is also moved one square in a direction of your choice, as long as it is not the square you have come from.
+On success the hostile entity is also moved one square in a direction of your choice, as long as it is not a square you have come from.
   - The attempt is at disadvantage if you have not moved at least 10ft during your current turn.
   - There is a +1 bonus for every 10ft above 30ft that your character has moved in a straight line during your turn.
   - This follows the size dependence rules of [basic martial manoeuvres](#basic-martial-manoeuvres).